📑

 Work through this article with our Understanding Your Policy pillar guide open in another tab.
 The pillar includes printable worksheets that mirror the sections below.

 Your auto policy is a legally binding contract.
 When claims get messy, adjusters point to the exact line in that document to explain what is or is not covered.
 Instead of waiting until after an accident to decipher the fine print, use this checklist to decode every section now.
-The process takes about an hour, but it will save you days of stress later.
+The process takes about an hour, but it will save you days of stress later and pairs well with our guides on exclusions and renewals.

 Quick answer (40 seconds):